rkitover/windows-dev-guide/README.md

 }
 return
 ```
+.

 This will toggle transparency in a window when you press `Ctrl+Win+Esc`, you
 have to press it twice the first time.

 Thanks to @munael for this tip.

+Note that this will not work for the Administrator PowerShell window unless you
+run AutoHotkey with Administrator privileges, you can do that on startup by
+creating a task.